 Our counsellors are professionally trained, accountable through regular supervision and work within a professional code of ethics.
 87% of our clients have said that they would ‘strongly recommend’ our service to others.

-Please be aware that we are currently experiencing high demand for our service and our waiting list is around 4 months.
-We are actively working to reduce this and apologise for the inconvenience.
+Please be aware that we are currently experiencing high demand for our service and we have had to suspend face to face counselling in light of the current pandemic.
+We are actively working to reduce the waiting list and investigating different counselling options.
+We apologise for the inconvenience.

 Download our forms

 As we are providing professional support, fees will apply for both the initial consultation and the counselling service.
 The consultation fee is £30 and ongoing counselling sessions are £45.
 For young people and those on low incomes we can offer a bursary scheme; both are at our discretion and subject to availability.